Bengal1/My_grep/README.md

 ## *Demonstration:*
-The nine lines in qoute below are from the Wikipedia page - grep.
+The nine lines in the qoute below are from the Wikipedia page - grep.
 We will use them to demonstrait the use of the program functionality.
 Let us refer to them as a file 'grep.wiki'.

 """